mohitcpatil/Scala-Application-ISBN-Encoder/README.md

 1. Implement the function, according to documentation and tests
 2. Build the module and pass all tests
-3. Update the chapter "Describe your solution" in the README files
+3. Solution in README file
-4. Create a pull request

 ### Comment